carla-simulator/carla/Docs/content_authoring_large_maps.md

 ## Loading the whole map and running the simulation

-If you would like to load the map and start the simulation for experimentation, then in this case you should load the level file for the whole map.
+If you would like to load the map and start the simulation for experimentation you should load the level file for the whole map.
 Double click on the level file with the root map name (the file that is not followed by the suffix `_Tile_X_Y`) and wait for it to load.
 Loading can sometimes take a few seconds or even minutes for very large maps.
-Once it has loaded click on the play option in the Unreal Editor toolbar.
+Once it has loaded click on the *play* option in the Unreal Editor toolbar.
 The simulation will now start with your new Large Map.

+!!! note
+    If you are running the simulation from the Unreal Engine editor for the first time it is recommended to first load each of the tiles (by double clicking on them) one by one until you have loaded all of them, prior to starting the simulation.
+This performs certain operations *in the background* like baking the Mesh Distance Fields and shaders for the tile.
+If you don't load the tiles one by one at first, these operations may be performed at runtime and this could lead to hangs or crashes in Unreal Engine.

 ## Package a Large Map

-To package your Large Map so it can be used in the CARLA standalone package, run the following command:
+To package your Large Map so it can be used in the CARLA standalone package follow the same procedure as for standard maps - run the following command:

 ```sh
 make package ARGS="--packages=<mapPackage>"